Junior Ross

-Douglas Junior Ross Santillana (born 19 February 1986), commonly known as Junior Ross, is a Peruvian footballer who plays as a winger.
-He is currently a free agent.
+Douglas Júnior Ross Santillana (born 19 February 1986), commonly known as Júnior Ross, is a Peruvian footballer who plays as a winger for Walter Ormeño de Cañete.

 Club career

 Ross made his debut at the beginning of the 2004 season with Coronel Bolognesi, in the Torneo Descentralizado.
 After two years he was loaned out to Cienciano del Cuzco.
 There he played 15 games and scored four goals, than returned to Bolognesi.
 In January 2007, he moved to the Capital City to join Alianza Lima on loan.
 There he played 16 games and scored two goals, before returning Bolognesi in January 2008.

 He finished as the Clausura Champion for the second half of the 2007 season with Coronel Bolognesi.
 He also played in the Copa Libertadores and Copa Sudamericana.

 On 2 February 2009, he was signed by German 2.
 Bundesliga side FSV Frankfurt on a loan deal until the end of the season.
 Moreover, Werder Bremen has a signing option on him for summer 2009.
 Neither FSV Frankfurt nor Werder Bremen claimed the signing option so Ross went back to Coronel Bolognesi.
 On 19 December 2010, he signed a half-year contract with Arka Gdynia.